Online Shopping Smarts

 Asking for Help

 This time of year isn’t always easy, especially this year, but BMI Federal Credit Union is here to help.
 Do you know about the BMI Federal Credit Union Holiday Loan?
 Explore your options for a great loan with low rates and easy payments!
 You can even apply online.
 If you need a one-on-one review of your finances, Contact a Certified Financial Coach today!
 You can also call us at 614.707.4000.
 Don't forget, nearly all of your banking needs, including BMI FCU Financial Education, can be achieved from the safety of your home.
 Visit our Remote Banking Services to learn more.
+For more information about Identity Theft, visit our Identity Theft Resource Center.
 Stay safe and savvy this holiday season!